 The Future is Now Here (or so we are told)

-Talking Business is an active provider of the National Broadband Network (nbn™) and our Buroserv NBN offerings give corporate users the best chance of getting a good service from the standard NBN TC4 service.
+Talking Business is an active provider of the National Broadband Network (nbn™) and our Buroserv NBN offerings give corporate users the best chance of getting a great service from the standard NBN TC4 service.

 Most current nbn™ plans run on Traffic Class 4 (TC4), which is a best effort service suitable for home use and small businesses using email and Internet browsing.
 Traffic Class 2 (TC2) on the other hand, is a Business Grade traffic class used to deliver symmetrical Internet with a constant guaranteed speed.
 It has a 1:1 contention ratio and supports applications which are sensitive to latency and jitter.